Damans227/BlogV1/_posts/2021-03-14-Stock-Market-basics-Concepts.md

 I started my investment journey last year i.e 2020 and have learnt quite a few things about stock market.
 I would like to share some of my knowledge about investing with everyone, which will particularly be helpful for the beginners.

-Basically, I have put together a list of 7 key terms that you may hear often when people talk about stock market and investing.
+<blockquote>Basically, I have put together a list of 7 key terms that you may hear often when people talk about stock market and investing.
 If you’re a DIY investor, and just starting then chances are, you may not be familiar with these terms.
 But sooner or later you will come across them when you  do your research and invest.
 So, I am gonna try and explain these terms in simple terms so it can be helpful to you.
-So, lets get started, and Happy Investing!
+So, lets get started, and Happy Investing! </blockquote>

-<h1>1.
+<h1 id="Stock">1.
 Stock</h1>

 Stock is a pretty much the most basic term in stock market investing also known as a share in a company.
 It is a type of financial security that grants the holder of that stock a proportional ownership in the company.